tombensve/APS/README.md

 __License:__ [Apache 2.0](lics/Apache-2.0.md)

 __JDK Level:__ This now builds with all tests working on JDK 11.
 No, there is no JPMS usage!

-And it is also using a beta of Groovy 3.0.
-Have not run into any problem with Groovy being beta so far.
+__Groovy version:__ 4.0.6 (now 100% Groovy, but can still be used from Java)

 ## This project is work in progress and currently cannot be expected to be completely stable!!

+**Below is currently old docs.
+APS is being completely redone from scratch reusing some core classes of old version, but even those are slightly modified.**

+- OSGi or rather OSGi:ish is now completely dropped!
+Will now use ServiceLoader services and use Googles annotation processor for automatically register such services under META-INF.

+- Will still define APIs for the platform (minimal) and hide all implementations behind those, making implementations irrelevant and can be implemented using whatever works.
+The default implementations will still use Vert.x.

+∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞

 Work is slow, whenever time permits.